Imagine that it’s a Monday morning, and you’ve just arrived at the office. You sit down at your desk, ready to roll up your sleeves and get to work.

 When establishing your career goals statement, try using the SMART goals framework.
 Here’s what that stands for:

-Specific: Clearly state what you plan to accomplish (i.e. “start my own marketing agency focused on software clients”).
+Specific: Clearly state what you plan to accomplish (e.g. “start my own marketing agency focused on software clients”, or "set up my own dsp platform").

 Measurable: Similarly, outline what your benchmark for success is so that you know when you’ve actually achieved your goal.